zeldigas/text2confl/docs/storage-formats/markdown/diagrams.md

 {target=mermaid-sample}

+</td></tr></tbody></table>

-Mermaid is not bundled with **text2confl** Docker image by default, so you can create derivative image with it or use non-docker version with locally installed mermaid-cli.
+Mermaid is not bundled with **text2confl** Docker image by default, so you can create a derivative image with it or use a non-docker version with locally installed mermaid-cli.

 Supported code-block attributes: